Attempting to launch a student-built rocket into outer space.

-The SpaceShot project team of the Princeton Rocketry Club designed, built, tested, and will launch a 2-stage sounding rocket using advanced composite construction during the 2017-2018 academic year.
-The vehicle is expected to reach an altitude of 47,610 ft MSL (14 km) from Spaceport America on 05/27/2018, but failed to reach its mission objective of 100 km altitude due to a second-stage ignition failure.
+The 2017-2018 SpaceShot project team of the Princeton Rocketry Club designed, built, tested, and will launch a 2-stage sounding rocket using advanced composite construction.
+The vehicle was safely launched to an altitude of 47,610 ft MSL (14 km) from Spaceport America on 05/27/2018, but failed to reach its mission objective of 100 km altitude due to a second-stage ignition failure.

 Efficiency and Advanced Materials

-Despite being only four inches in diameter, and weighing only 50 lb, the rocket soars to nearly 500,000 feet at over a mile a second, while the skin heats up to over 1500 F.
+Despite being only four inches in diameter, and weighing only 50 lb, the rocket can soar to nearly 500,000 feet at over a mile a second, while its skin heats up to over 1500 F.

 Similar performance sounding rockets from NASA cost over $2,000,000 per launch.
-We're designing from scratch, building, and launching for under $20,000.
+We designed from scratch, built, and launched for under $20,000.

 Our secret?
 A design philosophy of elegant simplicity, commercial off-the-shelf components, and advanced composites used by Lockheed Martin for re-entry shields.